wimvandenborre/BitX/README.md

 This is the beginning of a Clyphx system for Bitwig

-If you don't want to compile and try it out just download the extension from the ${bitwig.extension.directory} directory.
+If you don't want to compile and try it out just download the extension from the Download directory.
 Unzip the whole folder into Bitwig Studio/Extensions

-1) The displaywindow is now in JavaFX and runs only on mac silicon atm.
-Go to system settings security to allow the java window to run.
+1) The Displaywindow is now in JavaFX and runs only on mac silicon atm.
+The app is signed but if you experience issues go to system settings security to allow the app to run.

 2) On an instrument track put a drumrack on the second position. (put an fx selector for example before it) Now on that track write in a clipname ()LDR nameofyourdrumrackpreset